-Mollie S. Burke was elected to the Vermont State Legislator in 2008 where she serves on the House Transportation Committee.
-She is a Brattleboro Town Meeting representative and a member of the Brattleboro Coalition for Active Transportation.
+Mollie serves on the House Transportation Committee of the Vermont State Legislature.
+She is a member of the Brattleboro Coalition for Active Transportation.
 An artist and teacher, Mollie is the founder and director of Art in the Neighborhood, an organization that provides tuition-free art classes to children in low-income housing communities.
-She also serves on the Advisory Board of STVT.

-Gina Campoli is the former Vermont Agency of Transportation Environmental Policy Manager.
+Gina is the former Vermont Agency of Transportation Environmental Policy Manager, serving as VTrans’ representative on the Transportation Climate Initiative Organizing Committee from 2010 - 2016.
 She lives and works from her home in Craftsbury, Vermont.

 Julie is the editor of STVT, an urban designer, land planner and author who writes about urban form and the changing landscape.
 Her books include Made for Walking and Visualizing Density.
 Through her practice, Terra Firma Design she helps communities and organizations plan for the future.